Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health: Framing Post-Deployment Monitoring as Hypothesis Testing

 While conceptually straightforward, this formulation exposes several unresolved challenges.
-Most notably, evaluating performance degradation requires access to post-deployment ground truth labels—which are often delayed, costly, or entirely unavailable.
+Most notably, evaluating performance degradation requires access to post-deployment ground truth labels, which are often delayed, costly, or entirely unavailable.
+In high-dimensional settings, required sample sizes rise and test power can drop; thus, label-efficient tactics (e.g., sequential looks and active labeling) and explicit reporting of decision margins/thresholds are essential.
 This motivates research into label-efficient monitoring strategies, including active learning, surrogate labeling, weak supervision, and model-based uncertainty estimation.
 Moreover, once degradation is detected, identifying the most affected subgroups remains an open problem critical to ensuring fairness and guiding retraining.
 Throughout the manuscript, we provide formal problem statements and examples of existing approaches and present these challenges as open problems (OP) for the community.